-Calls to Combined Fire Control continue to increase with 20,447 calls being received in 2022/23, up by 2,110 compared with 2021/22.
-Approximately 58% of these calls were for the Service and 42% for Suffolk Fire and Rescue Service with whom we share combined fire control.
-The Service has noticed an increase in the amount of calls due to spate conditions in the summer of 2022 and to assist the ambulance service due to increased demand on the Ambulance Service.
+Calls to Combined Fire Control decreased from 20,447 being received in 2022/23 to 20,105 in 2023/24.
+Approximately 56% of these calls were for the Cambridgeshire and Peterborough Fire Authority and 44% for Suffolk Fire and Rescue Service with whom we share a combined fire control.
+The slight decrease was due to the abnormal summer conditions in 2022/23.

-The Service continues to see a reduction in the availability of our on-call strategic appliances from 66.81% last year to 60.77% this year.
-Although there has been a decrease to on-call availability, this has not had an effect on rural response times.
-In January 2023, the service implemented the use of crews of three for on-call appliances enabling the service to utilise pumps that were before unavailable.
-The Service will continue to look into the retained crewing model in 2023/24 to further increase on-call availability.
+The Service has seen an increase in the availability of our on-call strategic appliances from 60.77% last year to 62.8% this year.
+In January 2023, the Service implemented the use of crews of three for on-call appliances enabling the service to utilise pumps that were before unavailable.
+In 2024/25, we will also be trialling on-call availability on weekends to increase cover throughout the county and looking into other types of contractual arrangements to hopefully further increase on-call availability.

-Fire prevention and protection activities continue to increase following the Covid-19 pandemic, during 2022/23 a total of 6,321 safe and well visits delivered, this was an increase of 1,132 visits compared to 2021/22.
-The Service also carried out 719 Business engagements, 1,257 fire protection audits and 713 building consultations throughout 2022/23 with all activities increasing compared to 2021/22.
+Fire prevention and protection activities continue to increase following the Covid-19 pandemic.
+During 2023/24 a total of 6,446 safe and well visits were delivered, an increase of 125 compared with 2022/23.
+The Service also carried out 605 business engagements, 929 fire protection audits and 633 building consultations.